 Another consideration is about the option of connecting the spines belonging to separate Pods with direct back-to-back links, as shown in Figure 13.

-Direct Back-to-Back Links between Spines in Separate Pods (
+Direct Back-to-Back Links between Spines in Separate Pods ( NOT Supported

 As shown above, direct connectivity between spines may lead to the impossibility of forwarding BUM traffic across Pods, in scenarios where the directly connected spines in separate Pods are not both elected as designated for a given Bridge Domain.
 As a consequence, the recommendation is to always deploy at least a Layer 3 IPN device (a pair for redundancy) between Pods.